cloverdx/cloverdx-server-docker/README.md

 The container reports its health via the Docker HEALTHCHECK instruction.

-The healthcheck periodically calls ``http://localhost:8080/clover/accessibilityTest.jsp`` to check the health of the CloverDX Server.
+The healthcheck periodically calls ``http://localhost:8080/clover/accessibilityTest.jsp`` to check the health of CloverDX Server.
 By default it is set-up to survive short restarts of the Worker.

 Default setting in our container: